TCDiff++: An End-to-end Trajectory-Controllable Diffusion Model for Harmonious Music-Driven Group Choreography: Related Work

 \subsection{Diffusion Model}

 In recent years, Diffusion Models (DM)~\citep{ho2020denoising,song2020denoising} have demonstrated outstanding performance in the content generation domain~\citep{bar2024lumiere,wu2024direct3d,xiong2024novel,li2024tp2o, li2024dispose,zhu2024champ}.
-Compared to earlier generative models~\citep{kingma2013auto, goodfellow2020generative}, such as Variational Auto-Encoders (VAE) \citep{kingma2013auto} and Generative Adversarial Networks (GAN)~\citep{goodfellow2020generative}, DMs offer significant advantages.
-Specifically, VAEs suffer from limited fidelity in learning complex, high-dimensional data distributions, while GANs are prone to mode collapse due to the challenges in balancing the adversarial relationship between generator and discriminator~\citep{xue2024human}.
-In contrast, DMs leverage probabilistic inference chains to learn complex distribution and do not have adversarial relationships, enabling higher fidelity and more stable training.
-Similar to previous generative approaches, diffusion models are also capable of conditional generation.
+Compared to earlier generative models like VAEs~\citep{kingma2013auto} and GANs~\citep{goodfellow2020generative}, diffusion models (DMs) offer clear advantages.
+VAEs often struggle with capturing complex, high-dimensional distributions, while GANs face instability and mode collapse due to their adversarial setup~\citep{xue2024human}.
+In contrast, DMs use probabilistic inference without adversarial training, leading to higher fidelity and more stable learning.
+Like previous methods, DMs also support conditional generation~\citep{bian2025motioncraft,yang2025unimumo}.
 This ability is particularly important in motion generation, especially for human motion and dance synthesis~\citep{liang2024intergen, dabral2023mofusion}.
-In these tasks, conditional inputs, such as text \citep{wang2023intercontrol,zhou2023ude,zhou2024learning}, audio \citep{alexanderson2023listen,tseng2023edge} serve as crucial guidance, directing the model to generate the desired outcomes.
-However, dancer swapping introduces uncertainty during the diffusion sampling stage, leading to contradictory generation results.
-This contradiction leads to inconsistencies, as dancers' positions vary across different sampling instances, resulting in abrupt swapping.
-To address this, we propose the long group diffusion sampling strategy, which constrains input noise and incorporates positional priors to enhance position consistency and reduce sudden swaps.
+In these tasks, conditional inputs, such as text~\citep{wang2023intercontrol,zhou2023ude,zhou2024learning} and audio~\citep{alexanderson2023listen,tseng2023edge}, guide the model to generate desired motions.
+However, dancer swapping causes inconsistencies in overlapping segments during diffusion sampling, resulting in abrupt transitions.
+To mitigate this, we introduce a long group diffusion sampling strategy that constrains noise and leverages positional priors to ensure consistent, long-duration generation.